ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/user.md

 ## GRANTEES Clause {#grantees}

-Specifies users or roles which are allowed to receive [privileges](../../../sql-reference/statements/grant.md#grant-privileges) from this user on the condition this user has also all required access granted with [GRANT](../../../sql-reference/statements/grant.md) option.
+Specifies users or roles which are allowed to receive [privileges](../../../sql-reference/statements/grant.md#grant-privileges) from this user on the condition this user has also all required access granted with [GRANT OPTION](../../../sql-reference/statements/grant.md#grant-privigele-syntax).
 Options of the `GRANTEES` clause:

 -   `user` — Specifies a user this user can grant privileges to.
 -   `role` — Specifies a role this user can grant privileges to.
 -   `ANY` — This user can grant privileges to anyone.
 It's the default setting.
 -   `NONE` — This user can grant privileges to none.

 You can exclude any user or role by using the `EXCEPT` expression.
 For example, `ALTER USER user1 GRANTEES ANY EXCEPT user2`.
-It means if `user1` has some privileges granted with the `GRANT` option it will be able to grant those privileges to anyone except `user2`.
+It means if `user1` has some privileges granted with `GRANT OPTION` it will be able to grant those privileges to anyone except `user2`.

 ## Examples {#alter-user-examples}